Skip to main content

 Using Multus

-To enable Multus, add multus as the first list entry in the cni config key, followed by the name of the plugin you want to use alongside Multus (or none if you will provide your own default plugin).
+To enable Multus, specify multus as the first list entry in the cni configuration file key, followed by the name of the plugin you want to use alongside Multus (or none if you will provide your own default plugin).
 Note that multus must always be in the first position of the list.
-For example, to use Multus with canal as the default plugin you could specify:
+For example, to use Multus with Canal as the primary CNI Plugin:

 # /etc/rancher/rke2/config.yaml